Xenon arc lamp: Power supply requirements

 Xenon short-arc lamps have a negative temperature coefficient like other gas discharge lamps.
-They are operated at low-voltage, high-current, DC and started with a high voltage pulse of 20 to 50kV.
+They are operated at low-voltage, high-current, DC and started by field emission with a high voltage pulse of 20 to 50kV.
 As an example, a 450 W lamp operates normally at 18 V and 25 A once started.
 They are also inherently unstable, prone to phenomena such as plasma oscillation and thermal runaway.
 Because of these characteristics, xenon short-arc lamps require a proper power supply that operates without flickering in the flame, which could ultimately damage the electrodes.

 Xenon long-arc-lamps

 These are structurally similar to short-arc lamps except that the distance between the electrodes in glass tube is greatly elongated.
 When mounted within an elliptical reflector, these lamps are frequently used to simulate sunlight in brief flashes, often for photography.
 Typical uses include solar cell testing (with the use of optical filters), solar simulation for age testing of materials, rapid thermal processing, material inspection and sintering.

 Though not commonly known outside of Russia and the former Soviet satellite countries, long arc xenon lamps were used for general illumination of large areas such as rail stations, sports arenas, mining operations, and nuclear power plant high bay spaces.
-These lamps, Лампа ксеноновая ДКСТ, literally "lamp xenon DKST" were characterized by high wattages ranging from 2kW to 100 kW.
+These lamps, Лампа ксеноновая ДКСТ, literally "lamp xenon DKST" were characterized by high power ranging from 2 kW to 100 kW.
 The lamps operated in a peculiar discharge regime where the plasma was thermalized, that is, the electrons were not significantly hotter than the gas itself.
 Under these conditions a positive current-voltage curve was demonstrated.
-This allowed the larger common sizes such as 5 and 10kW to operate directly from mains AC at 110 and 220 volts respectively without a ballast – only a series igniter was necessary to start the arc.
+This allowed the larger common sizes such as 5 and 10 kW to operate directly from mains AC at 110 and 220 volts respectively without a ballast – only a series igniter was necessary to start the arc.

 The lamps produced around 30 lumens/watt, which is about double the efficiency of the tungsten incandescent lamp, but less than more modern sources such as metal halide.
 They had the advantage of no mercury content, convective air cooling, no high pressure rupture risk, and nearly perfect color rendition.
 Due to low efficiency and competition from more common lamp types, few installations remain today, but where they do, they can be recognized by a characteristic rectangular/elliptical reflector, and crisp blue-white light from a relatively long tubular source.